ikehawk10/hangman-game/README.md

 # hangman-game
-Built a hangman game with Javascript
+A word-guessing game that was built with Vanilla JavaScript.
+User gets 10 guesses to figure out the hidden hacker vocabulary.